 I’ve Never Been Big Sick

 Ulla Deventer’s oeuvre finds itself at the intersection of documentary photography and portraiture.
 Moreover, it clearly features a phantasmagoric sensibility.
-Deventer translates deeply personal stories into dreamlike pictures grouped in series, carefully constructed with attention to symbolism and ambiance, and leaves behind the desired objectivity and ethnographic stance that so often weighs upon this type of art photography.
+Deventer translates deeply personal stories into dreamlike pictures grouped in series, carefully constructed with attention to symbolism and ambience, and leaves behind the desired objectivity and ethnographic stance that so often weights upon this type of art photography.

-For “I’ve Never Been Big Sick”, Deventer has been collaborating for over a year with five women who work as a prostitute in Belgium.
-The artist has spent a lot of time with these women, in their workspaces as well as in their private homes where she regularly stayed overnight.
+For “I’ve never been Big Sick”, Deventer has been collaborating for over a year with five women who work as prostitutes in Belgium.
+The artist has spent a lot of time with these woman, in their workspaces as well as in their private homes where she regularly stayed overnight.